acorn-io/docs/docs/40-databases/01-overview.md

 ```

 In this example the `app` container is using the `db` service, and not the `mariadb` container directly.
 By using the service interface, when it comes time to deploy to production and the application operators want to use a managed service like RDS, the service can be swapped out without updates to the package Acorn.

+The app container is using `consumes` to require the service to be available before starting.
+Containers should always use consumes for services even if no permissions are exposed on the implementation.
+If another implementation is used later on it could pass along permissions.

 ## Services Versions